Below you can find a comprehensive list of every resource included on the Understanding Voices site.

 A podcast that explores how Voice hearing was once considered a sign of madness, but has there been a cultural shift?

 Charles Fernyhough (2015).
 The voices in our heads.
 Hearing the Voice.

 Professor Fernyhough reviews some key recent findings on voice-hearing and inner speech.

 Corinne Saunders.
 Otherworldly encounters: voices and visions in the medieval period –Hearing the Voice.
 Professor Corinne Saunders discusses hearing voices and other unusual encounters in the medieval period.

 Chris Cook.
 Hearing voices in the Christian Mystical tradition.
 Hearing the Voice.
-In this podcast, Chris illustrates some of the different ways in which voices contribute significantly to, and
+In this podcast, Chris illustrates some of the different ways in which voices contribute significantly to, and interpret, mystical experience.

 Hearing the Voice.
 Communities and collectives.
 Hearing the Voice – SoundCloud.
 An exploration of the communities and collectives that can form around voice-hearing, with emphasis on the development of the hearing voices movement.